matrix-org/matrix-spec/content/client-server-api/modules/content_repo.md

 URL of the content is sufficient to retrieve the content, even if the entity isn't in the room.

-MXC URIs are vulnerable to directory traversal attacks such as `mxc://127.0.0.1/../../../some_service/etc/passwd`.
+`mxc://` URIs are vulnerable to directory traversal attacks such as `mxc://127.0.0.1/../../../some_service/etc/passwd`.
 This would cause the target homeserver to try to access and return this file.
-As such, homeservers MUST sanitise MXC URIs by allowing only alphanumeric (`A-Za-z0-9`), `_` and `-` characters in the `server-name` and `media-id` values.
+As such, homeservers MUST sanitise `mxc://` URIs by allowing only alphanumeric (`A-Za-z0-9`), `_` and `-` characters in the `server-name` and `media-id` values.
 This set of whitelisted characters allows URL-safe base64 encodings specified in RFC 4648.
 Applying this character